Bartekkz/RLCookBook/notes/policies/stochastic/categorical/README.md

 • last layer in the network is the Linear layer that gives you *logits for each action
 • finally we have a *softmax to convert logits into probabilities

-## Where Categorical Policy are used?
+## Where Categorical Policies are used?
 Categorical policies are used in discrete action spaces.

 ## Sampling actions from policy